Skin Care Tips when Flying and Travelling

-Flying and Travelling is fun, smiles and lots of selfies.
+Flying and travelling is fun, smiles and lots of selfies.
 That is until that dreaded pimple or two pop up.
 The last thing we want when on holidays is for our skin to start acting up!
 Unfortunately, the nightmare skin we well and truly dread can often become reality when we jet off on our holiday.
-Although, with proper preparation and a few key additions to our skincare, we can help to minimise the often troublesome effects that travelling can have on our skin.
-Here are our top skin care tips when Flying.
+Although, with proper preparation and a few key additions to your skincare, you can minimise the often troublesome effects that travelling can have on our skin.
+Here are our top skin care tips when flying.

 Have you ever wondered why your skin can often feel extra dry during and after a flight?

 Flying, especially long-haul flying, is a notorious trigger for breakouts.
 Low humidity and the constant air-conditioning on airplanes is known to dry out the skin.
 These conditions will often lead to barrier disruption, which then has the potential to cause skin irritation.
 Your oil glands will typically go into overdrive as a response to the loss of skin oil and dryness experienced during your flight.
 In some people, this can lead to dry itchy skin, or it can flare up conditions like acne, rosacea or eczema.